jonathf/chaospy/docs/user_guide/polynomial/polynomial_expansion.rst

     polynomial([q0**2, q0**3, q1**2, q1**3])

 To help construct these exponent, there is function :func:`chaospy.glexindex`.
-It behave the same as :func:`chaospy.monomial`, but only creates the exponents.
+It behaves the same as :func:`chaospy.monomial`, but only creates the exponents.
 E.g.:

 .. code:: python